 It can also help to encourage role-play or drawing as alternative ways to explore emotions for children who find verbal discussion difficult.

-Finally, if one child dominates the conversation in a pair, the teacher can gently encourage turn-taking, saying:
+Challenge: Finally, if one child dominates the conversation in a pair.
+Tip: The teacher can gently encourage turn-taking, saying:

 “Let’s hear from your partner too—everyone has valuable ideas.”